-Experimental Medicine at Cornell Medical College.
-In the article, Weil, a founding member series.
+Richard Weil, c.
+1915 The American Association of Immunologists, Center for Biological Sciences Archive, UMBC series.
 Weil proceeded to publish parts 16 and 17 of this series in The JI.
 Commissioned into the U.S. Army Medical Corp when the United States entered the First World War in 1917, Weil was appointed chief of medical staff at Camp Wheeler near Macon, Georgia.
 While attending hospitalized troops there, Weil contracted pneumonia and died on November 19, 1917.